v-pbartley/openhack-mc4h/Challenge-05/Readme.md

 Welcome to Challenge 5!

-**Note This challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription to complete.** Given that most participants do not have this access, this is an instructor-lead training module.
+**Note To actively follow the steps in this challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription to complete.** Given that most participants do not have this access, this is an instructor-lead training module.

 In this challenge you will learn how to download and install the Microsoft Cloud for Health FHIR-SyncAgent.